lammps/lammps/doc/src/molecule.rst

 * :doc:`create_atoms <create_atoms>`
 * :doc:`atom_style template <atom_style>`

+It can also be used to define a collection of line segments (2d) or triangles (3d) which define an object's surface or a boundary condition for granular particles to interact with, via these commands:

+* :doc:`fix surface/global <fix_surface_global>`
+* :doc:`fix surface/local <fix_surface_local>`

+See the :doc:`Howto granular surfaces <Howto_granular_surfaces>` doc page for more details on these kinds of models.

 The ID of a molecule template can only contain alphanumeric characters and underscores.